 But, life is life, and periods are a part of it.
-Period management has included rags, sponges, pads, tampons and — recently buzzing again among women — menstrual cups.
+Period management — over the many, many years we’ve humans have been having them — has included rags, sponges, pads, tampons and — recently buzzing again among women — menstrual cups.

 But they’re nothing new.
 The first ones were invented in the late 1800s and only in recent years have companies improved the shape, materials and upped advertising.